mhwahdan/muller-method-Django/README.md

 # speed of convergence
 The order of convergence of Muller's method is approximately 1.84.
 This can be compared with 1.62 for the secant method and 2 for Newton's method.
 So, the secant method makes less progress per iteration than Muller's method and Newton's method makes more progress.

+# advantages of muller method
+1. converges faster than secant method and less than newton method.
+2. no need to know the derivative.
+3. applicability to complex valued functions as well. due to the presence of root(b^2 − 4ac).

+# disadvatages of muller method
+1. 3 initial points are needed (x0, x1, x2).
+2. F(x0), F(x1), F(x2) must be different else the algorithm fails.
+3. if F(x0), F(x1), F(x2) are on the same line the secant method will converge faster and easier.

 # problem definition and algorithm
 problem : find a root for the equation F(x) given 3 initial points x0, x1, x2 with relative error tolerance ε and with maximimum of N iterations, then plot the function f(x), for each iteration you must find the relative error by using the formula ((x3 - x2)/x3) * 100%